-It is a popular destination for day trip visitors who are about to embark from the town of Arusha on longer northern circuit safaris.
-The small national park includes the slopes, summit, and ash cone of Mt.
-Meru, the Momela Lakes, Ngurdoto Crater, and the lush highland forests that blanket its lower slopes.
+It is a popular destination for visitors who are about to embark from Arusha on northern circuit safaris.
+A relatively smaller national park, it encompasses the slopes, summit, and ash cone of Mt.
+Meru, the Momela Lakes, Ngurdoto Crater, and the lush forest canopies that blanket its lower reaches.
 Game viewing around the Momela Lakes is at a laid-back and quiet pace, and while passing through the forest many visitors stop to search for troupes of rare colubus monkeys playing in the canopy.

-Climbing Mt.
-Meru or enjoying the smaller trails that criss-cross its lower slopes is a popular activity for visitors to Arusha National Park.
-The three-day trek to reach the crater’s summit is a quieter, and some say more challenging alternative than the famous peak of nearby Mount Kilimanjaro.
+At Arusha National Park, trekking the lower slopes of Mount Meru is a popular activity and often used as a preparatory ground for climbing Mount Kilimanjaro to get properly acclimatized.
+Even though the crater’s summit is quieter and situated at a lower height than Kilimanjaro, its rugged slopes make it harder for climbers.
 Along the lower slopes, the paths to rivers and waterfalls create a relaxing day hike for visitors who don’t want to attempt the rather arduous climb.
-Ancient fig tree forests, crystal clear waters cascading from mountain streams, and a chance to spot colobus monkeys are the attractions and pleasures of Arusha National Park.
+Abundance of fig tree forests, crystal clear water coming down in form of mountain streams, and the Colobus monkeys are the main attraction of this park.

-The entrance gate leads into shadowy montane forest inhabited by inquisitive blue monkeys and colourful turacos and trogons – the only place on the northern safari circuit where the acrobatic black-and-white colobus monkey is easily seen.
+The entrance gate leads into shadowy forest inhabited by inquisitive monkeys and colourful turacos and trogons – is is the only place on the northern safari circuit where the acrobatic black-and-white colobus monkey is easily seen.
 In the midst of the forest stands the spectacular Ngurdoto Crater, whose steep rocky cliffs enclose a wide marshy floor dotted with herds of buffalo and warthog.